NathanHeffley/FunFactsAndroid/README.md

 # Fun Facts (Android)

 Fun Facts (Android) is an app for the Android operating system.
-The only purpose is to utilize the [Fun Facts (Website) API](https://github.com/NathanHeffley/FunFactsWebsite), which serves up short facts.
+The only purpose is to utilize the [Fun Facts API](https://github.com/NathanHeffley/FunFactsWebsite), which serves up short facts.

-### Currently utilizes Fun Facts API version: 1.0.0
+### Currently utilizes Fun Facts API version: v1

 ## License